Efrén Rebolledo

-Efrén Rebolledo, born Santiago Procopio Rebolledo, (Actopan, Hidalgo, Mexico 9 July 1877 – Madrid, Spain 10 December 1929) was a Mexican orientalist, modernist poet, diplomat, and lawyer.
+Efrén Rebolledo, born Santiago Procopio Rebolledo, (Actopan, Hidalgo, Mexico, 9 July 1877 – Madrid, Spain, 10 December 1929) was a Mexican orientalist, modernist poet, diplomat, and lawyer.
 His poetry had parnassianist influences, such as in Cuarzos.
 It also touched erotic themes such as lesbianism in Victrix Caro and El beso de Safo; similar to José Juan Tablada, Rebolledo was ostracized by his contemporaries for this.

 Biography

-On 9 July 1877, Rebolledo was born in Actopan, Hidalgo, Mexico to Petronilo Flores, who abandoned the family, and Otomi Petra Rebolledo; he also had a brother named Francisco.
+On 9 July 1877, Rebolledo was born in Actopan, Hidalgo, Mexico, to Petronilo Flores, who abandoned the family, and Otomi Petra Rebolledo; he also had a brother named Francisco.
 He was baptized at San Nicolás Tolentino parish as Santiago Procopio but took the name of Ephrem the Syrian and did not take his father's surname.
 During his youth, his family faced poverty and also grew up in Pachuca.
 He received a scholarship to secondary and college-preparatory school, attending the Scientific and Literary Institute at the Universidad Autónoma del Estado de Hidalgo; he then attended the Faculty of Law and graduated with a law degree.
 He received attention on 17 June 1899 for an ode to Emilio Castelar, leading to his professional beginnings in poetry in 1900, collaborating with the Revista Moderna, whose director and founder, Jesús E. Valenzuela, encouraged his pursuit.
-He also collaborated with Revista de Revistas, El Mundo Ilustrado, and Vida Moderna, among others. Álvaro Matute Aguirre compared Rebolledo's values to the Mexican Youth Athenaeum based off of his strong inclination to literature and his works published in Vida Moderna.
+He also collaborated with Revista de Revistas, El Mundo Ilustrado, and Vida Moderna, among others. Álvaro Matute Aguirre compared Rebolledo's values to the Mexican Youth Athenaeum based on his strong inclination to literature and his works published in Vida Moderna.

 In 1901, he joined the diplomatic corps, possibly as suggested by Bernardo Reyes, under the protection of Ignacio Mariscal.
 He represented Mexico in Cuba, Chile, Guatemala, the French Third Republic, the Kingdom of the Netherlands, Great Qing, and the Empire of Japan.
 His near decade-long stay in Japan had a lasting effect on his work, writing a novel of his experience in Nikkō and translating a local saying to Spanish that reads: "Who has never seen Nikko, cannot say magnificent."
 He composed Rimas japonesas while in Tokyo, writing of its nights while thinking of prostitutes:

 Before ambassador Luis G. Pardo's departure for Europe, he designated Rebolledo as chargé d'affaires.
 He himself left in June 1915 funded by a loan from Mitsui & Co.